ABOUT THE AWARD

-Has encouraged his or her colleagues within his or her organization to participate in JNCL’s advocacy work;
+Has encouraged his or her colleagues within his or her organization to participate in JNCL’s advocacy work,

-Has generated support and/or raised awareness among other Americans about the vital national importance of the Language Enterprise, including its economic and social benefits to Americans of all ages outside of his or her organization’s network.
+Has generated support and/or raised awareness among other Americans about the vital national importance of the Language Enterprise, including its economic and social benefits to Americans of all ages outside of his or her organization’s network,

 Has participated and/or led successful advocacy efforts at the local, state, or, national level.

 The nominee's actions do not necessarily have to result in legislation passed or policy changed.
 For example, the successful defense of a language program from closure or of a policy that supports the Language Enterprise such as the graduation requirement, the defeat of legislation that threatens the field in some way, such as a “coding bill,” might qualify.
 Nominees do not necessarily have to be the Advocacy Chair of the member organization.

 The nomination period will open the first week of August and closes in mid-September (see below for exact dates).

 The selection process will be conducted by the Awards Committee, whose Chair is selected each year by the President of the Board of Directors.
 Per the Bylaws, the committee will be composed of three Board Members, excluding the President, and two JNCL staff members.
 The committee will review all nominations submitted prior to the stated deadline and select a recipient that best fulfills the award criteria.

 The Awards Committee in consultation with staff will then select a group of finalists from which the Board of Directors will select one recipient.